 First written in September 1999 for my website verso.me.co.uk

-It all started with a game against Aris Salonika from Greece.
-We won the game 5-1 with Sir John Wark getting 4 (3 pens).
-I remember the ref booking Mariner for kicking the ball over the stand, its a good job we didn’t have that ref when Lee Chapman played for us.
-My old man took me to the game and we bumped into Mick and Ira Hare.
-After the game we got a lift back in Micks blue camper van so we could get home in time to see the goals on Sportsnight.
-If you were wondering Mariner got the other goal.
+The campaign started with a match against Greece’s Aris Salonika.
+We emerged victorious, with a score of 5-1, thanks to Sir John Wark’s impressive performance – he netted four (three of which were penalties).
+I distinctly recall the referee booking Mariner for kicking the ball over the stand.
+It’s just as well we didn’t have that ref around when Lee Chapman was on our team.
+My father took me to the game, and we ran into Mick and Ira Hare.
+After the final whistle, we hitched a ride back home in Mick’s blue camper van, just in time to catch the highlights on Sportsnight.
+In case you were curious, Mariner scored the fifth and final goal.

-To my dismay Rennie was spinning another depressing tune, it was half time, to make matters worse I’d missed Warky’s second goal.
-Oh well fifteen minutes to waste before the second half starts, I decided I would risk creeping downstairs to nick a wagon wheel.
-I opened my door and crept along the landing expertly missing the broken floorboard outside the airing cupboard, now then it was creep on the first 3 steps miss the next 2 and creep down the rest.
-I was at the bottom of the stairs by the front door, luckily the sitting room door was closed, I crept past that into the dining room and then into the kitchen.
-The biscuit tin had been put on the top shelf and I couldn’t reach that so I had to climb on the twin tub and grab it.
-I opened the tin and took out a wagon wheel and a fruit club.
-The biscuit tin was placed back on the shelf with all the skill and guile I could muster.
-I climbed off the twin tub knocking the peg bag off its hook in the process.
+Rennie was playing yet another depressing tune, much to my disappointment.
+It was halftime and to top it off, I had missed Warky’s second goal.
+With fifteen minutes to spare before the second half began, I decided to take a risk and sneak downstairs to grab a wagon wheel.
+I cautiously opened my door and tiptoed along the landing, making sure to avoid the broken floorboard outside the airing cupboard.
+I had a system for the stairs; creep for the first three steps, skip the next two, and then creep down the rest.
+When I reached the bottom, I breathed a sigh of relief that the sitting room door was closed.
+I made my way past it and into the dining room, and finally into the kitchen.
+Unfortunately, the biscuit tin was on the top shelf, just out of reach.
+I had to climb onto the twin tub to grab it, but I managed to successfully retrieve a wagon wheel and a fruit club.
+Carefully, I returned the biscuit tin to its place on the shelf and climbed off the twin tub, accidentally knocking the peg bag off its hook in the process.

 John Wark shared the record of being the highest goal scorer in a single European competition.
 He scored 14 goals in 1980-81 and shares the record with Jose Altafini of AC Milan in 62-63.
 Jurgen Klinnsman who scored 15 eventually beat this record in 1995-96 season.
 The two foreigners were forwards, Warky was a midfielder so he wins.